 Tynker supports modding on almost all versions of Minecraft including the regular consumer versions of Minecraft on desktops and iPads as well as Minecraft Education Edition.

 - For Minecraft on PC and Mac - Tynker provides a private server that students can use to deploy their mods and play with friends.
 Kids can create mods using tools such as Mod Creator and Resource Editor.
 The mods are deployed on the private server.

 - For Minecraft on Windows 10 and iPad - Tynker supports the creation of add-ons that change behaviors and resources.
 Additionally, users can use Tynker Workshop to create block-based programs for these editions of Minecraft.

-- For Minecraft Education Edition (PC and iPad) - Tynker and MakeCode are embedded right into the game as coding options.
-Kids simply type “c” to get the coding options.
+- For Minecraft Education Edition (PC and iPad) - Tynker is bundled as one of the coding options in the game along with MakeCode.
+Kids can just type “c” to get the coding options.